-Plenty of festivals and other wine-related events are taking place this coming weekend in and around the Mosel: Continue reading “Wine Events and Festivals in the Mosel this Weekend”
+Here are the towns hosting festivals and other wine-related events in and around the Mosel over the coming days: Continue reading “Wine Events and Festivals in the Mosel this Weekend”

 This is an interesting little video for wine novices such as myself as it is a number of local producers talking us through the Mosel wines and how they get their unique character.